 We proudly offer the bios of our accomplished teachers.

-is the executive editor and founder of Social Media News NY.
-He was a founding producer for The New York Times website, senior editor of GenomeWeb, executive producer of Nassau News Live and New York editor for TechWeb.
-He has written for United Press International, The New York Times, the Danbury News-Times, the Wilson Daily Times, and the Washington Daily News, among others.
+Mo Krochmal is the executive editor and founder of Social Media News NY.
+He was a founding producer for the New York Times website, senior editor of GenomeWeb, executive producer of Nassau News Live, and New York editor for TechWeb.
+He has written for United Press International, the New York Times, the Danbury News-Times, the Wilson Daily Times, and the Washington Daily News.
 He is the vice president of the New York City chapter of the National Association of Hispanic Journalists.
-He has taught for Hofstra University and the Graduate School of Journalism at Columbia University.
-He holds a BA from North Carolina State University and an MS from Columbia University.
+He has facilitated professional communication training at the Courts of the United States, the US Patent and Technology Office, and Health Security Partners in Washington, DC.
+He has taught at Fairleigh Dickinson University, Hofstra University, Quinnipiac University, and the Graduate School of Journalism at Columbia University.
+He holds a BA from North Carolina State University and an MS in Journalism from Columbia University.